ezrashim/babyshim/README.md

 - PostgreSQL (version 9.4.5.0)
 - Foundation 5

-##How to Set Up on a Local Machine
+##How to Run BabyShim on a Local Machine

 - Verify that you have the correct version of Ruby installed (version 2.0.0) by running the command in the command line:
 ```